Tinggong/Microstructure.jl/docs/src/manual/dMRI.md

 # I/O functions

-The page introduces functions for reading dMRI data and protocols for microstructure imaging.
+This page introduces functions for reading dMRI data and protocols for microstructure imaging.

-### Read dMRI data and get spherical mean signals & imaging protocols
+### Read from DWI data and get spherical mean signals & imaging protocols
 ```@docs
 spherical_mean
 ```